preludeorg/test/tests/c521b330-70eb-4c4d-b748-a8869a7bac4c/README.md

 > Safety: the file has been defanged, so even if run, it will only print your username or start a reverse shell pointing to localhost.

 A file containing an operating specific payload is dropped to disk either by a probe or standalone.
-Using a probe the file is executed automatically and attempts to execute one of the operating system specfic payloads if it is not quarantined.
+Using a probe the file is executed automatically and attempts to execute one of the operating system specific payloads if it is not quarantined.